Vaginal, Vulvar and Rare Gynecologic Cancers

 Vulvar cancer

-Stage I: The tumor is confined to the vulva or the perineum (the tissue between the vulva and anus).
+Stage I: The cancer is in the vulva, perineum (the tissue between the rectum and vagina) or both.
+It has grown into underlying tissue.

-Stage II: The tumor is any size, and cancer has spread to perineal tissues such as the lower third of the urethra (the tube that drains urine from the bladder), the vagina or the anus.
+Stage II: The cancer is growing into the lower third of the anus, vagina or urethra, the tube that drains urine (pee) from the bladder.

 Surgery